 Outside is a small sitting area, use of owners large garden, which makes an ideal spot to enjoy morning coffee on a sunny day.

 Various walks can be enjoyed from the doorstep, both on the Pennine Way and in the Yorkshire Dales National Park, while more energetic visitors can 'clock in' at the village's Pen-y-Ghent café and take on the challenge of the Three Peaks walk!

 A wonderful cottage for a holiday in the Yorkshire Dales.

-Two bedrooms: 1 x double, 1 x twin.
+Three bedrooms: 1 x double, 2 x twin (one with en-suite shower, basin and WC).
 Bathroom with bath, shower over, basin and WC.
-Open plan living area with fitted kitchen, dining area and sitting area with open fire.
-First floor sitting room with double sofa bed.
+Open plan living area with kitchen, dining area and sitting area with open fire.

 About the location